vmware/pyvmomi/docs/vim/VirtualApp.rst

 UpdateVAppConfig(spec):
    Updates the vApp configuration.Updates in different areas require different privileges.
-See `VAppConfigSpec`_ for a full description.
+See `VAppConfigSpec <vim/vApp/VAppConfigSpec.rst>`_ for a full description.

   Privilege: